iTwin/reality-capture/typescript/sdk/README.md

 reality-capture is a typescript SDK for Reality Data Analysis and Context Capture.
 This SDK is based on the APIs
 - [Reality Data Analysis](https://developer.bentley.com/apis/realitydataanalysis/)
 - [Context Capture](https://developer.bentley.com/apis/contextcapture/)
-and should work he same way.
+and should work the same way.

+# Node support

+This package does not support Node environment for data transfer and token factory.
+However, reality-capture-node extends this package so it is possible to upload, download, and get access token in Node environment.
+See [reality-capture-node](./../sdk-node/README.md) for more information about this package.

 ## Pre-reqs